feiqiu-cyber/COLMAP_POSE_VIS/README.md

 # COLMAP Dynamic Camera Trajectory Visualization

 This tool visualizes **COLMAP** reconstruction results including camera poses and 3D points in an interactive 3D viewer, with support for dynamic playback of the camera trajectory.
-You can choose to show camera frustums progressively during playback, or display all at once.
+You can choose to show camera frustums progressively during playback (cumulative), or display all at once.

 👉 For the Chinese version, see [README\_CN](./README_CN.md)